ryukirisame/learnSystemDesign/Distributed Caching.md

 - Pros: Prevents large items from dominating cache
 - Cons: Size doesn't correlate with utility

+4. Frequency-Based Admission (like TinyLFU)
+- Compare item frequencies before admitting
+- Only admit if new item is "more worthy" than victim
+- Pros: Makes optimal trade-offs
+- Cons: Requires frequency tracking

 ### 2. Eviction Policies Beyond LRU
 - LRU (Least Recently Used) alone is bad for random workloads.